Felix Z. Longoria Jr.: Funeral and burial arrangements

 After an investigation into the Longoria Affair, U.S. Senator Lyndon B. Johnson offered to have Private Longoria's remains interred at Arlington National Cemetery.
 He wanted to end the controversy related to where the wake would be held prior to burial.
 When the New York Times reported on the local difficulties faced by Longoria's family in Three Rivers, the case attracted national attention and it became known as the Felix Longoria Affair.
 Walter Winchell on his radio program stated "The big state of Texas looks mighty small tonight".

-Outraged Tejanos who sought to end such discrimination, organized under the newly formed American GI Forum and its leader, Dr. Hector P. Garcia.
+Outraged Tejanos who sought to end such discrimination, organized under the newly formed American GI Forum and its leader, Hector P. Garcia.
 With the incident being reported by national papers, Freshman Senator Lyndon B. Johnson intervened in the case.
 He gained approval for Longoria's remains to be reinterred in Arlington National Cemetery in a full military ceremony, along with the remains of eighteen other soldiers whose remains had been repatriated from foreign soil where they had served and died.
 Full military honors were accorded each burial.

 Texas House of Representatives committee investigation

 Under mounting national pressure, the State of Texas took action.
 The Texas House of Representatives appointed a five-person committee to investigate the allegations of racism.
 The Committee met in the Three Rivers Chamber of Commerce, next to the barber shop that served only whites.
 The committee conducted open hearings to take testimony, statements, and hear arguments on the issue.
 In the end, two reports were filed.
 The majority report found that no racism had occurred.
 Frank Oltorf, dissenting member, wrote a minority report concluding that the funeral home's actions were discriminatory based on race.
 The reports and supporting documentation were filed with the Texas House of Representatives.
 When one of the members removed his name from the majority report, both reports were pulled from the record.
-Today, the summaries of both reports, without any supporting documentation, are all that survive.
+The summaries of both reports, without any supporting documentation, are all that survive.